 - comforting and delicious

+This gluten free meatball recipe is just that!
 So as we hunker down at home in sometimes less than ideal circumstances, remember to be supportive, be kind, be patient and be well (and well fed).
 We are all in this long strange trip together. ♥

-- 1 slice gluten-free, white sandwich bread
+- 1 slice white sandwich bread gluten-free

 - 2 tablespoons milk